Chicago Bulls: Starting lineup introductions

 Traditionally, the players have been introduced in the following order: small forward, power forward, center, point guard, shooting guard.
 During the championship era, Scottie Pippen was usually the first (or second after Horace Grant) Bulls player introduced, and Michael Jordan the last.
 (Pippen and Jordan are the only players to play on all six Bulls championship teams.)
 More recently with Derrick Rose's arrival, the guards have been reversed in order, making the Chicago-bred point guard the last player introduced.
 Although internal disputes eventually led to the dismissal of Clay, the Bulls in 2006 announced the return of Tommy Edwards as the announcer.

 As part of Edwards' return, the introductions changed as a new introduction was developed by Lily and Lana Wachowski, Ethan Stoller and Jamie Poindexter, all from Chicago.
 The introduction also included a newly composed remix of the traditional Sirius theme.
 Edwards was replaced in 2020 by Tim Sinclair.

+Coincidentally, Alan Parsons wrote "Sirius" for his own band and was the sound engineer for "On the Run" from Pink Floyd's album The Dark Side of the Moon.

 Black shoes and socks

 The Bulls have an unofficial tradition of wearing black shoes (regardless of being home or away) during the playoffs, which dates all the way back to 1989 when they debuted the tradition.
 Then-Bulls backup center Brad Sellers suggested to wear black shoes as a way to show unity within the team.
 For the 1996 playoffs, they became the first team to wear black socks with the black shoes, similar to the University of Michigan and the Fab Five which started the trend in college earlier in the decade.
 Since then, many teams have this look in both the regular season and playoffs.
 It was noted when the Bulls made their first playoff appearance during the 2004–05 season after a six-year hiatus, they continued the tradition and wore black shoes.

 Even though the Bulls generally wear black footwear in the playoffs since 1989, there have been some notable exceptions.
 In the 1995 playoffs against the Magic, when Michael Jordan debuted his Air Jordan XI shoe, he wore the white colorway during the Bulls' playoff games in Orlando.
 He was fined by the Bulls for not complying with their colorway policy.
+Eventually, Jordan was forced to wear Penny Hardaway's signature black Nike Air Flight One sneakers during Game 3 as a black colorway of the Air Jordan XI was still unavailable.
 During the 2009 playoffs, the Bulls again broke the tradition when all of their players wore white shoes and socks in Game 3 of the first round against the Boston Celtics.
 More recently, since the NBA's relaxation of sneaker color rules, some Bulls players wore either red or white sneakers in defiance of the tradition.